 Episcopal Community Ministries (ECM) is pleased to announce that $17,200 in COVID-19 emergency relief grants were awarded last week to outreach ministries directly benefiting beleaguered communities in Southern Ohio.

 On March 30, a quickly assembled diocesan COVID-19 Financial Aid task group created a matching grant program from the William Cooper Procter Memorial Fund for emergency relief donations made to ECM, matching every dollar donated.
-In just three weeks’ time, your generous donations to ECM made it possible to give significant aid to four crucial outreach ministries throughout the diocese.
+In just three weeks’ time, your generous donations to ECM made it possible to give significant aid to six crucial outreach ministries throughout the diocese.
 The ECM committee met April 23 to review applications and were able to disperse funds that day to the ministries that so desperately needed them.

 Volunteers in these ministries have worked tirelessly to continue to safely serve their neighbors while observing COVID-19 physical distancing restrictions.
 The work they do is always essential in their economically challenged communities, but never more so than during the financial fallout of this unprecedented pandemic.
 The funds provided are not only a financial lifeline, but crucial psychological and spiritual support for people serving on the front lines in some of our most economically devastated neighborhoods, and will be used to help address food insecurity, support housing relief programs and provide emergency assistance with utility bills and rent.
 The diocese and ECM are proud to support their amazing work and offer our profound thanks to all who donated.